Deirror/DOOMz/README.md

-# Deirror’s Opcode Optimization Modulez
+# Deirror’s Opcode Optimization Modules

 In this repository you can find information about my ECU program.